Evidence-based medicine

-Background, history and definition
+Background, history, and definition

-Medicine has a long history of scientific inquiry about the prevention, diagnosis, and treatment of human disease.
+Medicine has a long history of scientific inquiry into the prevention, diagnosis, and treatment of human disease.
 In the 11th century AD, Avicenna, a Persian physician and philosopher, developed an approach to EBM that was mostly similar to current ideas and practises.

 The concept of a controlled clinical trial was first described in 1662 by Jan Baptist van Helmont in reference to the practice of bloodletting.
 Wrote Van Helmont:

 The first published report describing the conduct and results of a controlled clinical trial was by James Lind, a Scottish naval surgeon who conducted research on scurvy during his time aboard HMS Salisbury in the Channel Fleet, while patrolling the Bay of Biscay.
 Lind divided the sailors participating in his experiment into six groups, so that the effects of various treatments could be fairly compared.
 Lind found improvement in symptoms and signs of scurvy among the group of men treated with lemons or oranges.
 He published a treatise describing the results of this experiment in 1753.

-An early critique of statistical methods in medicine was published in 1835.
+An early critique of statistical methods in medicine was published in 1835, in Comtes Rendus de l'Académie des Sciences, Paris, by a man referred to as "Mr Civiale".

-The term 'evidence-based medicine' was introduced in 1990 by Gordon Guyatt of McMaster University.
+In 1990, Gordon Guyatt, then a young internal medicine residency coordinator at McMaster University, introduced a teaching method he initially termed "Scientific Medicine."
+This approach emphasized applying critical appraisal techniques directly to bedside clinical decision-making, building on the work of his mentor, David Sackett.
+However, the concept met resistance from colleagues, as it implied that existing clinical practices lacked scientific rigor, even though this was likely true.
+To address this, Guyatt rebranded the approach as "Evidence-Based Medicine", a term first formally introduced in a 1991 editorial in the ACP Journal Club.
+Although the name was coined in 1991, it took several years after and a concerted efforts of many other teams to define the foundations of this method.

+Although more popular in medicine, the concept of "evidence-based" is spreading to other disciplines, such as the humanities, and to languages other than English, albeit at a slower pace.